Rigidity of Kobayashi isometries of a class of 2-dimensional Lempert manifolds: Introduction

 The plan of the paper is to introduce necessary notions in further sections and to develop the proof of this main theorem.
-The core idea of the proof is to show that the (real)Fr\'echet derivative of the isometry map at a point is (anti)$\CC$-linear and further extends this (anti)$\CC$-linearity for all points of the domain using Rado's theorem argument due to Edigarian \cite{Edi 2019}.
+The core idea of the proof is to show that the (real)Fr\'echet derivative of the isometry map at a point is (anti)$\CC$-linear and further extends this (anti)$\CC$-linearity for all points of the domain using an argument based on Rado's theorem due to Edigarian \cite{Edi 2019}.

 \begin{remark} Regarding Theorem 2, at present we know of only one nontrivial example of a two-dimensional manifold whose Carathéodory universal set consists of three elements.
 We expect, however, that further two-dimensional manifolds with a finite Carathéodory universal set containing more than two elements do exist, and in such cases Theorem 2 would apply in a much broader range of situations. \end{remark}